-If you wake up any marketer in the middle of the night and ask them what a marketing funnel is, you’d get a brief answer along the words of: It’s the process every potential customer goes through on the way to paying and committing to a product or service.
+If you ask any marketer in the middle of the night what a marketing funnel is, you’d get a brief answer.
+They’ll tell you: It’s the process every potential customer goes through on the way to paying and committing to a product or service.
 It starts with awareness and ends with purchase.
-Some may even go through the next stages of sharing and spreading the word, as well as the stages of further upsells and renewals.
+Some may even go through the next stages of spreading the word, as well as further upsells and renewals.
 Graphically speaking, this is when the funnel widens out again.

 Looking for your fit?